movor/laravel-db-redirector/README.md

 - "/{param}/two/three" => "/five"

-In this case both rules have the same number of named params, but in the first rule "{param}" is nearer the end of the rule, so it will have priority and we'll and up at "/four".
+In this case both rules have the same number of named params, but in the first rule "{param}" is nearer the end of the rule, so it will have priority and we'll end up at "/four".